 Weighing over 12 tons and measuring more than 90 feet ( 30 meters) long each, the pair, called Feng (male) and Huang (female) hang from the ceiling of the nave at the Cathedral of Saint John the Divine.

 The Cathedral, located in Manhattan's Morningside Heights neighborhood north to the Central Park, is the fourth largest Christian church in the world.
-I wrote about the cathedral in one of my posts
+I wrote about the cathedral in one of my posts.

 The Cathedral’s stunning stained glass windows provide the perfect backdrop the glittering and colorful giant installation.
 Thousands of little lights and vibrant colors give soul to the cold, heartless steel, making the birds look absolutely stunning.